Welcome to All Souls!

 Early in the service, we invite visitors to stand or raise their hand.
 You may identify yourself or not; whatever you’re comfortable doing.

-We see giving as an expression of generosity.
+We see giving as an expression of generosity and an act of faith.
 If you are a visitor or guest at All Souls, we hope you won’t feel compelled to give when the plate is passed.
-But, if you feel inspired to give and to support All Souls mission and ministries, we are grateful!
-We do pass a collection plate at one point in the service to maintain the well-being of the church and support neighborhood organizations, and we appreciate whatever you can give, but it is not obligatory.
+But, if you feel inspired to give in support of All Souls mission and ministries, we are grateful!
+We do pass a collection plate at one point in the service to maintain the well-being of the church and support community organizations, and we appreciate whatever you can give, but it is not obligatory.

 Nursery care and classes for children and teens run during the services.
 On the first Sunday of each month, children start in the sanctuary with their parents for a Story for All Ages; otherwise, they start in their classrooms.
 Ask an usher or greeter for directions to the classrooms.
 You’re always welcome to keep your child with you, and you can also participate in your child’s class.
 The nursery has listening devices to hear the service.
-For more information, see our CYRE page.
+For more information, see our Children and Youth Religigous Education (CYRE) page.

 Though we necessarily fall short, we strive for Beloved Community.
 We welcome all who enter, regardless of race, color, religious background, gender, affectional or sexual orientation, age, abilities or limitations, national origin, or marital status.
 We are interracial and interreligious couples, mixed-race children and adults, LGBTQ people, and folks of all ages.
 We are humanists, atheists, agnostics, pagans, Christians, Jews, Muslims, and Hindus.
 Whoever you are, you can find a place here.